 At the beginning, Vispring upholstered its mattresses with horse hair but subsequently moved on to more refined materials, such as cotton, Shetland wool, silk and, finally, the finest vicuña.
 Each material confers differing benefits and thereby ensures that the mattresses satisfy even the most demanding of clients.

-Owing to its meticulous approach, since 1901 Vispring has been producing the world’s best beds, raising sleep to heights never previously known.
+Owing to its meticulous approach, since 1901 Vispring has been producing the world’s best mattresses, raising sleep to heights never previously known.

 Plymouth, January 2018